azcender/puppet-r10k/README.md

 >Install [Vagrant 1.6.3 for OS X](https://dl.bintray.com/mitchellh/vagrant/vagrant_1.6.3.dmg) with defaults (admin required).

 >Install homebrew (if you don't have ports installed)
->ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go/install)"
+    $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go/install)"

->sudo port install libxml2 libxslt (only if using ports)
+    $ sudo port install libxml2 libxslt (only if using ports)

->sudo brew install libxml2 libxslt (only if using homebrew)
+    $ sudo brew install libxml2 libxslt (only if using homebrew)

->sudo brew link libxml2 libxslt (only if using homebrew)
+    $ sudo brew link libxml2 libxslt (only if using homebrew)

 ### WINDOWS